melikacwm/melikacwm/README.md

 </a>
 </p>

-Jika kamu tertarik berkenalan dengan saya, silakan ikuti akun [Linkedin](https://www.linkedin.com/in/melika-candra/)ku ya
+Jika kamu tertarik berkenalan dengan saya, silakan ikuti akun [Linkedin](https://www.linkedin.com/in/melika-candra/) ku ya
 <!--
 **melikacwm/melikacwm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.